 While it may not be completely fair to clump the entire cell phone industry into one tight package (smartphones are distinctly different from basic flip phones, for instance), there are certain commonalities among most cell phones.
 That's why when you ask what are the disadvantages of mobile phones, you will come across a similar set of possible responses.

 Because mobile phones provide a constant avenue for communication, they can interrupt at the most inconvenient of times, under the most inconvenient of circumstances.
-It turns out that this doesn't even stop with the brief notification itself as this can leave a lingering detrimental effect on productivity too.
+It turns out that this doesn't even stop with the brief notification itself as this can leave a potential lingering detrimental effect on productivity too.

 A study found that subjects performed poorly on a focused task when they were interrupted with a text notification or incoming call during the experiment; it broke concentration even if they didn't pick up the call.